MatrixWizard/tsamys-secret-rolls/README.md

-A Simple module originally created for the Pathfinder 2nd Edition system but also works with D&D5e that allows the GM to set specific rolls to always be blind GM rolls.
+A Simple module originally created for the Pathfinder 2nd Edition system but also works with D&D5e that allows the GM to set specific rolls to always be blind GM rolls or for each player to set their own roles blind.

 This can be achieved by toggling the hide skill options in the game settings page.